bondaren/nuclei_segm_fixed/README.md

 ```
 choose file to segment, set hyperparameters and Run the segmentation!

-For more info see [PlantSeg documentation](https://github.com/hci-unihd/plant-seg).
+For more info and troubleshooting see [PlantSeg documentation](https://github.com/hci-unihd/plant-seg).

 ## Segmentation with command line scripts (advanced)